💜 MINT Chinese Film Festival 2026: Call for Entries 💚

 1. Eligibility:

-A feature film only needs to fulfil one of the below conditions to be eligible.
+Feature films and short films only need to fulfil one of the below conditions to be eligible.
 Please read the conditions carefully and confirm eligibility before submitting films.

 Or